University of the Visual and Performing Arts: Colonial

 As a result of the first university Act of 1972, the institution became known as the Institute of Aesthetic studies and got affiliated with the University of Ceylon in 1974.
 The Institute had 03 Schools and an Academy, namely: The School of Art and Sculpture, the School of Music and School of Dancing and Ballet, and the Ramanathan Academy of Jaffna.
 In 1975, the Ramanathan Academy became affiliated with the University of Jaffna.

 For the first time, in 1978, 63 students were awarded the Bachelor of Arts degree.
 Consequently, the restructuring of the University System in Sri Lanka brought about the affiliation of this Institute to the University of Kelaniya in 1980.

 University status

 The special Gazette notice issued by her Excellency the President of Sri Lanka formally announced the establishment of the University of Visual and Performing Arts with effect from 1 July 2005.
 This university was founded in order to promote and develop the Visual and Creative Arts as well as to offer recognized higher educational qualifications in these spheres of study.
 The President appointed Dr. Lester James Peiris and Professor Sarath Amunugama as the first Chancellor and Vice-Chancellor respectively.
 The university consists of three faculties, Dance and Drama, Music and Visual Arts and Jayasena Kottagoda, Sanath Nandasiri and Sarath Gunasiri Perera were elected as the first Deans of the faculties respectively.

 21st century

-There are 22 departments functioning under these three faculties.
-The present Chancellor of the university is Sanath Nandasiri and the Vice Chancellor is Jayasena Kottagoda, the first Vice-Chancellor who is a former student of this institution.
-They were elected into office in 2008.
-Currently, in his second term as Vice-Chancellor of the UVPA, Kottagoda was also the first Professor, and Senior Professor of this university apart from holding the post of the initial Dean of the Faculty of Dance and Drama.
+There are 24 departments functioning under these three faculties.
+The present Chancellor of the university is Emeritus Professor Sunil Ariyarathne, and the Vice Chancellor is Professor Rohan Nethsinghe.